 So who was this engineering wizard?
 Isambard was born on April 9, 1806, two years after Trevithick gave the first public demonstration of a railway locomotive at the Penydarren Tramroad, near Merthyr Tydfil.

-He was the son of French civil engineer Sir Marc Isambard Brunel and an English mother Sophia Kingdom, and was born in Britain Street, Portsea, Hampshire, where his father was working on block-making machinery.
+He was the son of French civil engineer Sir Marc Isambard Brunel and English mother, Sophia Kingdom and was born in Britain Street, Portsea, Hampshire, where his father was working on block-making machinery.

 His first name Isambard came from his father, a Norman name of Germanic origin meaning “iron axe”.